-Through Horn, the Company is highly exposed to significant political risk in Puntland (Somalia).
-The political climate in Puntland (Somalia) is characterized by strong internal political tension, turmoil and factional fighting.
-The political tensions sometimes escalate into violence or the threat of violence.
+Through Horn, the Company is highly exposed to significant political risk in Somalia and the Puntland Regional State.
+Whilst the political and security situation in Somalia has seen some major advancement over the last two years, the country as a whole is still characterized by strong internal political tension that can easily escalate into violence.